rocliulp/cheatsheets/README.md

 kubectl -n ns get deployment
-kubectl -n ns exec -ti pod -- sh kubectl -n ns cp etc pod:directories/etc # root directory does not need '/' to avoid error: tar: removing leading '/' from member names kubectl -n ns cp pod:directories/etc etc # root directory does not need '/' to avoid error: tar: removing leading '/' from member names kubectl cp ns/pod:root-dir/dir/file local-dir # Did not verify that yet.
+kubectl -n ns exec -ti pod -- sh kubectl -n ns cp etc pod:directories/etc # root directory does not need '/' to avoid error: tar: removing leading '/' from member names kubectl -n ns cp pod:directories/etc /localpath/file # root directory does not need '/' to avoid error: tar: removing leading '/' from member names. local/remote file needs to be a file and full path if necessary kubectl cp ns/pod:root-dir/dir/file /localpath/file # Did not verify that yet. local/remote file needs to be a file and full path if necessary
 # There might be articles showing cp files/dirs from a pod to another but so far I did not see any success when running that.

 kubectl -n ns logs --tail 100 -f pod